MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Remarks

 > [!NOTE]
 > Because `CListCtrl::SetBkImage` makes use of OLE COM functionality, the OLE libraries must be initialized before using `SetBkImage`.
-It is best to initialize the COM libraries when the application is initialized and uninitialize the libraries when the application terminates.
+It's best to initialize the COM libraries when the application is initialized and uninitialize the libraries when the application terminates.
 This is automatically done in MFC applications that make use of ActiveX technology, OLE Automation, OLE Linking/Embedding, or ODBC/DAO operations.

 ### Example